HackThisSite/dns01cf/README.md

    `CF_API_TOKEN`

-   * Set this to the CloudFlare API token you created a moment ago.
+   * Set this to the Cloudflare API token you created a moment ago.

    `TOKEN_SECRET`